JetBrains/kotlin-web-site/docs/topics/jvm/jvm-create-project-with-spring-boot.md

 1. In the `plugins` block, there are two Kotlin artifacts:

    * `kotlin("jvm")` – the plugin defines the version of Kotlin to be used in the project
-   * `kotlin("plugin.spring")` – Kotlin Spring compiler plugin for adding the open modifier to Kotlin classes in order to make them compatible with Spring Framework features.
+   * `kotlin("plugin.spring")` – Kotlin Spring compiler plugin for adding the open modifier to Kotlin classes in order to make them compatible with Spring Framework features

-2. In the `dependencies` block, you can see a few Kotlin-related modules listed:
+2. In the `dependencies` block, a few Kotlin-related modules listed:

-   * `com.fasterxml.jackson.module:jackson-module-kotlin` – the module adds support for serialization and deserialization of Kotlin classes and data classes.
+   * `com.fasterxml.jackson.module:jackson-module-kotlin` – the module adds support for serialization and deserialization of Kotlin classes and data classes
    * `org.jetbrains.kotlin:kotlin-reflect` – Kotlin reflection library
-   * `org.jetbrains.kotlin:kotlin-stdlib-jdk8` – Kotlin's standard library
+   * `org.jetbrains.kotlin:kotlin-stdlib-jdk8` – Kotlin standard library

 3. After the dependencies section, you can see the `KotlinComiple` task configuration block.
    This is where you can add extra arguments to the compiler to enable or disable various language features.